 - A digital platform for students to monitor and publish their personal learning goals and development, leading to an intentional, transferable digital presence.

-It is our hope that the introduction of a daily Personal Learning block will help facilitate this direction and that it will evolve naturally throughout the curriculum over time.
+We use our daily Personal Learning to facilitate this direction and our ambition is to have itl evolve naturally throughout the curriculum over time.
 As we explore this new learning together, we are obligated to keep the five tenets of personalized learning, as outlined by Pernille Ripp, clearly in mind:

 For our context, working with adolescents, we need a nuanced approach.
 It is not enough to simply tell young people to locate their personal passions without providing the framework, context, tools and support in order that they may do so.
 We are therefore creating a menu of modular learning opportunities around creativity, design, wellness, expression, innovation, and digital publishing – the tools to facilitate the more personal and independent learning experience over time.